Diary of a Network Geek

 Go Read This

-Filed under: Advice from your Uncle Jim,Deep Thoughts,Dog and Pony Shows,Life, the Universe, and Everything,Red Herrings — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 11:52 am for you boring, normal people.
+Filed under: Advice from your Uncle Jim,Deep Thoughts,Dog and Pony Shows,Life, the Universe, and Everything,Red Herrings — Posted by the Network Geek during the Hour of the Snake which is just before lunchtime or 11:52 am for you boring, normal people.

 I know a lot of bloggers now.